Fine Arts

 Dance Foundations

-This class combines contemporary, modern, and classical dance techniques with guest artists in modern dance, jazz, hip-hop, and other dance genres.
-This class also supports students’ choreography and improvisation.
-Performances are required for winter and spring concerts with the opportunity to perform in the South Florida area and beyond.
+This class combines contemporary and classical dance techniques with guest artists in modern dance, jazz, hip-hop, and more.
+Students will explore composition, improvisation, and performance.
+The Repertory Dance Ensemble requires several performances throughout the year in the South Florida area and beyond.